Position

 Qualifications

-• High school diploma or equivalent; additional technical training or certification in composites technology is preferred.
+• High school diploma or equivalent; technical training or certification in composites technology is preferred.

-• Proven experience as a Composite Technician or in a similar role.
+• Proven experience as a Composite Technician or similar role in the aerospace, automotive, or marine industries.

-• Strong understanding of composite materials, fabrication techniques, and industry standards.
+• Strong understanding of composite materials, fabrication techniques, and repair methods.

-• Proficiency in using tools and equipment related to composite manufacturing.
+• Proficiency in using CNC machines, autoclaves, and other composite fabrication tools.

 Is becoming a Composite Technician a good career path?